 by Dan Krell

-This article was originally published in the Montgomery County Sentinel the week of June 4, 2007.
+This article is not intended to provide nor should it be relied upon for legal and financial advice.
+This article was originally published in the Montgomery County Sentinel the week of December 31, 2007.
 Copyright © 2007 Dan Krell.